-STOCKTON RISING'S SOLAR PROJECTS, collectively referred to as Stockton Energy for All, will enhance the generation of local renewable energy by installing up to 621 kilowatts of DC rated (kW-DC) solar PV panels on the roofs of residential buildings.
-A total of 378 kW-DC will be installed across 108 single-family homes and 243 kW-DC will be installed on four multi-family structures, all at no cost to property owners.
-Using leveraged funding, Stockton Energy for All may also provide residents with roof repairs and electrical service panel upgrades to help make their homes "solar ready" and/or prepared for full-building electrification.
+STOCKTON RISING'S SOLAR PROJECTS, collectively referred to as Stockton Energy for All, is enhancing the generation of local renewable energy by installing up to 493 kilowatts of DC rated (kW-DC) solar PV panels on the roofs of residential buildings.
+A total of 250 kW-DC is being installed across single-family homes and 243 kW-DC is being installed on multi-family structures, all at no cost to property owners.
+Using leveraged funding, Stockton Energy for All is also providing some residents with roof repairs and electrical service panel upgrades to help make their homes "solar ready" and/or prepared for full-building electrification.

-All project outputs will specifically benefit low-income households.
+All project outputs specifically benefit low-income households.
 As a result, all single-family homes must be owner-occupied by a low-income household to qualify.
-For multi-family installations, GRID Alternatives will specifically focus on properties that are providing affordable housing to low-income residents.
+For multi-family installations, GRID Alternatives is specifically focusing on properties that are providing affordable housing to low-income residents.

-Stockton Energy for All will be led by GRID Alternatives North Valley, a Sacramento-based nonprofit that installs solar power systems and provides job training opportunities in the process.
-The workforce development services offered by GRID Alternatives will be integrated into the Stockton Rising WDEOP (see previous chapter for more details about the WDEOP).
+Stockton Energy for All is led by GRID Alternatives North Valley, a Sacramento-based nonprofit that installs solar power systems and provides job training opportunities in the process.
+The workforce development services offered by GRID Alternatives is being integrated into the Stockton Rising WDEOP (see previous chapter for more details about the WDEOP).

-- 20 community events hosted or attended by GRID Alternatives to publicize Stockton Energy for All - " 20 solar PV systems installed on single-family homes, totaling 78 kW-DC in capacity - " 6 roofs repaired on singlefamily homes to make them solar ready - " 1 electrical panel upgrade on a single-family home to make it solar ready - " 1 solar PV system installed at multi-family property (Casa de Oasis), totaling 78 kW-DC in capacity

-\Includes only accomplishments during the last fiscal year (July 2021 through June 2022)
+- " 35 solar PV systems installed on single-family homes, totaling 162 kW-DC in capacity - " 15 roofs repaired on singlefamily homes to make them solar ready - " 8 electrical panel upgrade on a single-family home to make it solar ready - " 2 installation contracts signed at multi-family properties, totaling 178 kW-DC in capacity last fiscal year (July 2022 through June 2023)

-Stockton Energy for All: Single-Family
+Stockton Energy for All: Single-family